Milwaukee Town Hall

 The Milwaukee Town Hall was used regularly, but infrequently - primarily for the occasional meetings of the three-member Board of Supervisors and the Annual Town Meeting.
 Town government was minimalist at that time, consisting of a Town Chairman, Clerk, Justice of the Peace, Constable, Head of the Common School District and a "Fenceviewer."
 (The "Fenceviewer's" job was to help settle property boundary disputes...)

 Town government meeting minutes were recorded in both German and English (reflecting the heavy German settlement in the area..)

 Other, unofficial organizational events took place from time to time at the original Town Hall, but the building remained much as it was when it was built.
 Over the years, the communities of Shorewood, Whitefish Bay, Fox Point, River Hills and Brown Deer incorporated, each time reducing the area of responsibility for the Town Milwaukee, which was finally dissolved some five years after the incorporation of Glendale in 1950.

 Since the Town Hall was within Glendale's corporate boundaries, it was Glendale's property.
 Used primarily as a polling place, the old Town Hall slowly deteriorated until 1962, when the site was needed for development.
 An interested and concerned group of citizens lobbied and raised funds to save the structure, and in response, the Glendale City Council formed a special committee to investigate its preservation.
 In July, 1963, the Town Hall was moved to the present location behind the Glendale municipal complex.
 Renovation and restoration was spearheaded by the Glendale Women's Club and by 1967, the Town Hall reopened as a museum and meeting hall.
-As of 2019, the Town Hall has been placed to the South of Glendale City Hall and the inside of the building is now staged as it may have looked in the late 1800's.
+The inside of Town Hall is now staged as it may have looked in the late 1800's.